 In other words, the focus is to allow you and your loved ones to maintain the same quality of life, from a financial perspective, as would have been maintained had your loved one not been killed.

 The loss of care guiding companionship is hard to quantify.
-Typically for a spouse there would be a loss of companionship.
-For a child, Courts would assume there is a loss of guidance and care.
-Judges and Juries typically try and do their best to properly compensate a family who has lost a loved one in a car accident.
-In fact quantifying the loss of your loved one’s life in terms of money doesn’t really make sense, but it’s the only remedy which a court has available to it in the circumstances.
+Typically for a spouse, the loss would be measured in terms of the loss of companionship.
+For a child, there is a loss of guidance and care.
 Calculating compensation and wrongful death cases is not an easy thing because there is no amount of money the can ever replace a loved one’s life, or the contribution that he or she makes to the people around him or her.
 Emotional bonds cannot be calculated in terms of dollars and cents.

 What’s important to understand is, despite how they feel, judges and juries are not entitled to award millions of dollars in compensation for the loss of care guidance and companionship.
 They must follow a range consistent with compensation previously made by other judges in other cases.
 It’s important to talk to the lawyers that you interview about this.
 Experienced car accident fatality lawyers will be able to give you a range of compensation in this regard.

-Factors in assessing non-economic damages – in assessing damages for the loss of care guidance and companionship for all family members and dependence, courts typically follow comments in cases previously made by other judges in other cases.
+In assessing damages for the loss of care guidance and companionship, courts typically follow prior decisions rendered bu Judges in other cases that are similar to yours.
 For example several factors that have been examined by judges in awarding compensation and wrongful death cases are:

 Your income loss – in addition to the loss of your loved ones income into the family, the living spouse might have suffered a personal loss of income due to the psychological grief he or she suffered as a result of the death of the family member.